Exchange protocol

 Overview

-The Exchange protocol enables uAgents to exchange messages using a JSON-based format, which are structured as key-value pairs following the JSON standard.
+The Exchange protocol enables agents to exchange messages using a JSON-based format, which are structured as key-value pairs following the JSON standard.
 Messages can contain various types of information and are used to convey data and instructions between agents.

 Within the protocol, envelopes facilitate communication by encapsulating messages.
 Envelopes serve as containers for the messages and include additional metadata.

-By adhering to the uAgents Exchange Protocol, agents within the Fetch.ai uAgents ecosystem can communicate with each other using a standardized and interoperable method.
-The protocol establishes a common format and structure for messages, enabling seamless interaction and integration between different uAgents and services.
+By adhering to the agents Exchange Protocol, agents within the Fetch.ai uAgents ecosystem can communicate with each other using a standardized and interoperable method.

 We break down each of these concepts in more detail below.